BALKANGraph/OrgChartUploadImageNETCore/README.md

 # Tutorial: How to Upload Image Files from OrgChart JS to the server - ASP.NET Core

-To upload image from the edit form you have to implement onImageUploaded event hadler.
+To upload image from the edit form you have to implement imageuploaded event hadler.
 Here is an example

-        function imageUploadHandler(file, input) {
+        chart.editUI.on('imageuploaded', function (sender, file, input) {
             var formData = new FormData();
             formData.append('file', file);